When Do Our Sections Meet?

 Dietary & Medical Information

 It is important that you let your child’s Section Leader know of any medical condition that your child may have, or any medication that they may take.

 You should also inform them of any special dietary needs, or food allergies they may suffer from.
 We often include food items within the programme, and if, for example, your child has an allergy to, or intolerance of, Gluten, we will ensure that we do not use any wheat products, or provide a Gluten free alternative.

 It is of particular importance that we know of any medical or dietary needs if your child goes on camp, so that arrangements can be made to cater for them.

 By enrolling your child in the group, you have given permission for your child to take part in Scout activities during the normal meeting time.
-However, when your child becomes a member of our Group, in addition to providing the usual personal information, you will usually be asked to provide permission for your child to take part in activities that may take place away from the Scout HQ, such as camps, days trips, swimming galas etc.
+However, when your child becomes a member of our Group, in addition to providing the usual personal information, you will may be asked to provide permission for your child to take part in activities that may take place away from the Scout HQ, such as camps, days trips, swimming galas etc.

 In addition, you will also be asked to give permission for your child’s image to appear in any newsletters, newspaper articles and on Scouting websites, such as this.

 Support Your Child

 The Scout Association encourages you to support your child’s involvement in Scouting activities: